Overcommit in OpenShift Virtualization

 Identify all VMs running on the node:

-Sum the vCPUs for all VMs on that node:
+Sum the vCPUs for all VMs on the node:

 Calculate the overcommit ratio: